Greeks seek to escape debt crisis abroad

 Greeks can move freely within the border-free European Union, meaning a job interview is no more than a budget airline flight away.

-The German branch of the World Council of Hellenes Abroad (SAE), a not-for-profit organisation which helps and represents the Greek diaspora, has been swamped.
+The German branch of the World Council of Hellenes Abroad (SAE), a not-for-profit organization which helps and represents the Greek diaspora, has been swamped.

 "We've never seen anything like this before," Costas Dimitriou, the head of SAE in Germany, said in a phone interview.
 "People come here, or write to us ... that they feel they are drowning, that they need help or have no money to feed their children."